SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 ``unpackaged/post``: Configuration After Package Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Projects often include metadata that is genuinely part of the application, but either cannot be delivered as part of a managed package or for operational reasons should not be.
 For example, a product that wishes to deliver ``TopicsForObjects`` metadata cannot do so as part of a managed package, because that type of metadata is not packageable.
+(See the `Metadata Coverage Report <https://mdcoverage.secure.force.com/docs/metadata-coverage>`_ for more about which components are packageable).

 ``unpackaged/post`` is the home for metadata of this kind, which is stored in subdirectories such as ``unpackaged/post/first``.
 CumulusCI's out-of-the-box flows that build an org, such as ``dev_org`` and ``install_prod``, always deploy metadata bundles found in ``unpackaged/post``, making it a full-fledged part of the application.
 Further, it's easy to include ``unpackaged/post`` metadata in customer-facing installers run via MetaDeploy.